wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 ```bash
 $ tail -n 4 read1.fastq
 ```
 We will return to these very useful commands shortly.
 For now though, we have just been using relative terms to describe the position of our sequence entries (i.e. "first", "last").
 Perhaps we need to know what number of sequence entry that last sequence is though.
 For this we would need to know how many entries there are in the file.
 Let's find out how many lines are in this file to determine this.
 Enter the `wc` command.
 Use it to determine how many lines are in each of the read1 and read2 files.
 In order to count lines, the `-l` option is needed.
+You can check out its relatively short man page.
-- `wc`: **w**ord **c** ount.
+- `wc`: **w**ord**c**ount.
 Return the number of words, characters, lines in a file.

 ```bash
 $ wc -l read1.fastq